Meet Our Providers

 Dr. Coy enjoys keeping people active and treating athletes of all ages, from the competitive athlete to the weekend warrior.
 His clinical interests include shoulder arthroscopy, knee arthroscopy and ligament reconstruction, treatment of meniscus tears, general fracture care, and knee replacements.
 Dr. Coy is a member of the American Orthopedic Society for Sports Medicine and team physician for East Jessamine High School.

 Dr. Coy had early exposure to medicine through his father, Dr. James Coy, who is a retired orthopedic surgeon in Richmond, KY.
-Dr. Coy lives in Lexington with his wife and daughter.
+Dr. Coy lives in Lexington with his daughter.
 He enjoys attending UK sporting events and spending time at the family farm with his family and their dogs.

 Andrew W. Ryan, MD